iamdtang/skaterdav85.github.io/_posts/2014-06-27-JavaScript-Flow-Control.markdown

 };
 ```

 The findFlights() methods are asynchronous.
-Here I am faking asynchronous calls using setTimeout.
-Using the q library, each method is returning a promise.
+Here I am faking asynchronous calls using setTimeout but you can image this being database or web service calls.
+Using the q library, each method returns a promise.
 A promise is an object that manages the state of an asynchronous operation.
-The states of a promise are:
+The most noteworthy states of a promise are:

 * Resolved - a successful asynchronous operation
 * Rejected - a failed asynchronous operation
 * Pending - Neither resolved nor rejected

 You may see other states but these are the ones you'll typically utilize most often.
-Ok so back to our findFlights() method.
+Ok so back to our findFlights() methods.
 Because the results are not immediately available when findFlights() is invoked, we instead return a promise object.
 This promise object is in a pending state.
 We can attach callback functions to the promise object to be executed during the various promise states.
-When the results from the asynchronous operation come back, we can tell our promise object to resolve with a set of results.
+When the results from the asynchronous operation come back, we can tell our promise object to resolve with a set of results or reject.
+Resolving a promise will then execute any success callback functions we register with the promise.
+Rejecting a promise will execute any error callback functions we register with a promise.

 You might be wondering what is 'dfd' in the example above. dfd stands for deferred.
-You can think of deferreds as the thing that creates the promise object that has control over resolving and rejecting the promise.
+You can think of deferreds as the thing (object) that creates the promise object and it has control over resolving and rejecting the promise.
+Typically the promise acts a passive object where you can register your callback functions to it using the .then() method of the promise.

+So how can we be notified when both of our promise objects from expedia.findFlights() and orbitz.findFlights() have been resolved and we can do something with the results?
+You could use a counter variable and watch that yourself manually, but that isn't the most elegant solution.
+Instead, q offers a really useful method, q.all().
+This method allows us to pass it a bunch of promises and turn it into 1 promise.
+We can register a success callback function that will execute when all of the promises have been resolved or an error callback function that will execute when any of the promises fail.

 [Full example with promises and q](https://github.com/ITP-Webdev/flow-control-exercises/tree/solution-promises)